 ,

-but we’ll need to store the frame the focused element is on too:
+but we’ll need to store the iframe the focused element is on too:

 class Tab: